 - Guide 1: How to Remove DNS Changer from Windows.

-- Guide 2: Get rid of DNS Changer from Mac OS X.
+- Guide 2: Get rid of DNS Changer on Mac OS X.

-- Guide 3: Remove DNS Changer from Google Chrome.
+- Guide 3: Remove DNS Changer in Google Chrome.

 - Guide 4: Erase DNS Changer from Mozilla Firefox.